Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/README.md

 1. Build the solution and run it.

 2. Open your web browser and make a request to the app.
+Accept the IIS Express SSL certificate if needed.
 The app immediately attempts to authenticate you via the Azure AD v2 endpoint.
 Sign in with your personal account or with work or school account.

 ## Optional: Restrict sign-in access to your application